jiz148/personal-page/docs/stories.md

   - `CommnetCreateView` should take the article's `pk` and add Comment to db
   - `CommentDeleteView` should take `pk`(comment id) as parameter, use `LoginRequereMixin` and delete comment from db
 * Should have `AddFavoriteView` and `DeleteFavoriteView` for users to add or delete favorite articles
+* `ArticleListView` Should include a search parameter lookup to return searched articles by both title and text
+* For multiple search, it is recommended to use `Q` to make queries

 <a id="blog-urls"></a>
 #### Create Blog Urls